GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     The benefit of this approach is that users don't have to think about which Maven artifact to use and can just keep advancing the version.

-Given the consequences, we should avoid case 2 (renaming the Maven ID while keeping the Java package the same) and case 3 (renaming the Java package while keeping the Maven ID the same).
+Given the consequences, maintainers should avoid case 2 (renaming the Maven ID while keeping the Java package the same) and case 3 (renaming the Java package while keeping the Maven ID the same).
 Among the remaining three cases, the impact of the Maven ID change is minuscule compared